Orlando-CS/Orlando-CS/README.md

 I entered the large model industry in 2023, gaining comprehensive experience across the entire pipeline of LLM/MLLM pre-training, Supervised Fine-Tuning (SFT), and Reinforcement Learning (RL).
 I have an in-depth understanding of the nuances at each stage and remain continually amazed by the rapid evolution of this industry.

-Prior to this, I was responsible for recommendation algorithms at a leading chinese social app.
+Prior to this, I was responsible for recommendation system at a leading social app.

 ### ⚡️ Key Interests